 Welcome.
 I am an Assistant Professor of Political Science at the University of Denver.
-My primary research interests concern religion, democratization and democratic backsliding in sub-Saharan Africa.
+My primary research interests concern religion and politics in sub-Saharan Africa, with a focus on the role of Christianities in Southern and Eastern African politics.
 My book manuscript, Deus ex Machina?
 The Politics of New Religious Movements in Sub-Saharan Africa, offers new theory to explain why Pentecostal Christianity has emerged as a highly politicized identity in some sub-Saharan states in recent decades but not others.
 I test this theory using both cross and sub-national data, which includes qualitative and quantitative databases that I compiled in Zambia (2011-2017).
 I have also conducted research on the political economy of development and social policy in cross-national perspective.
 For more detail, please see my C.V.

 Working paper on latest community-engaged study on youth civic engagement in Zambia here.

 - Recipient of Doria Award